Auralcat/trying-out-gh-templates/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: ✨ New feature issue template
+name: "✨ New feature issue template"
-about: Want something new in the project?
-Use this template. 🎉
+about: "Want something new in the project?
+Use this template. \U0001F389"
+title: ''
+labels: enhancement
+assignees: ''

 ---

 # What
 Description of the feature you'd like to see in the project.